rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 - What if we scheduled time blocks for customers to test with limited H100 capacity in sandbox?
 - Could we get through all customers testing within a safe time frame to maintain quarterly upgrades?
 - Can we stagger k8sapp upgrades every two quarters (or whatever)?

+## Conclusions and recommendations

+- Recommend blue/green on whatever cycle we can hit
+	- Most like what we just did
+	- Tooling for migration applies
+	- Requires H100s in both clusters but not "sandbox" so easier to justify
+	- Allows customers to migrate at their leisure within a specific time frame
+	- Eliminates need to migrate from sandbox to "production" since sandbox *is* production